psychedelanon/SPROMOJI/README.md

 - MediaPipe face tracking results are now smoothed across frames for a more fluid Memoji-like animation.
 - Landmark smoothing uses the `LANDMARK_SMOOTHING` constant in `script.js` so the effect can be tuned.
+- Facial features now morph to the detected eye and mouth shape for a closer match to your real expressions.
+- Pupils and mouth position now follow your movements for natural blinking and talking.
+- Eye and mouth regions are clipped to smooth ellipses so scaling no longer shows square artifacts.
+- Video recording now includes microphone audio and automatically downloads when finished.
+- Facial features now react to head yaw and pitch for a subtle 3D effect.
+- Facial rig uses triangulated mesh driven by Face Landmarker blendshapes for accurate motion.
+- Avatar anchor points are stored in `avatarRig.json` and only need to be clicked once.
+- Recording chooses MP4/H.264 when available so downloads play everywhere.